QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 👉 You can also add constraints (`<XXX extends ...>`) or declare multiple types (`<K, V>`).

 👉 You can use the "`?`" wildcard such as `XXX<?> xxx = ...` when you don't want to declare a generic type or don't need to enforce a type.

+⚠️ `<T>` or any generic type can only be a class, not a primitive type.
 </div></div>

 <hr class="sep-both">